Sacrifices made for city’s fire safety - Mississippi's Best Community Newspaper

 The back door of the building was padlocked and windows were boarded up to prevent nonpaying outsiders from enjoying the music.
 The building’s only exit was engulfed in flames and made impassable.
 As a result, more than 200 young people were trapped inside.

-Of course, this was before the Natchez Fire Department existed and before public buildings were legally required to pass fire safety standards such as clearly marked exits and mandatory alert systems.
+Of course, this was before the city-paid Natchez Fire Department and before public buildings were legally required to pass fire safety standards such as clearly marked exits and mandatory alert systems.

 We owe a dept to these young men and women who lost their lives teaching this community a valuable lesson about fire safety.